2026 Jurors

 Dr. Demento (he/him) is the on-air name of Barret Hansen, the longtime host of The Dr. Demento Show, a syndicated radio show in the U.S. that features novelty and comedy records.
 Hansen studied music at Reed College in Portland, Oregon and at the University of California at Los Angeles.
 He first used the Dr. Demento moniker in 1970, in his early days as a Los Angeles disc jockey.
 By 1974 he was nationally syndicated, playing rare novelty songs from the past and present, from Spike Jones and Tom Lehrer to Frank Zappa and Weird Al Yankovic.
 Hansen is also an avid record collector and expert on the history of recording who has produced several compilations, mostly for Rhino Records.
 He was inducted into the Radio Hall of Fame in 2009. (from Infoplease.com)

-The Dr. Demento Show is radio’s weekly two-hour festival of “mad music and crazy comedy” available for streaming on the internet.
+The Dr. Demento Show is radio’s two-hour festival of “mad music and crazy comedy,” still available for streaming on the internet.
 It is a free-wheeling, unpredictable mix of music and comedy.
-Along with legends like Spike Jones, Tom Lehrer, Stan Freberg, Monty Python, and Frank Zappa, the Doctor plays new funny songs sent in by amateur and professional singers and comedians. (from Dr. Demento.com)
+Along with legends like Spike Jones, Tom Lehrer, Stan Freberg, Monty Python, and Frank Zappa, the Doctor played new funny songs sent in by amateur and professional singers and comedians, up until the good Doctor’s retirement in October 2025. (from Dr. Demento.com)

 Chairperson